 3991-3993 Directed Study The student may choose to initiate a self-directed reading research project or undertake tutorial study of a course offered in the catalog.
-Prerequisites for such a study are as follows: 1.) a minimum grade point average of 2.00 must have been attained prior to petitioning; 2.) a written petition must be submitted to the sponsoring professor for approval (standards for such a petition are furnished by the sponsoring faculty member); 3.) the academic dean in the discipline(s) in which the study is proposed must approve the project; and 4.) a copy of the approved petition is filed with the chief academic officer.
+Prerequisites for such a study are as follows: 1.) a minimum grade point average of 2.00 must have been attained prior to petitioning; 2.) a written petition must be submitted to the sponsoring professor for approval (standards for such a petition are furnished by the sponsoring faculty member); 3.) the Chief Academic.
 This course may be repeated for credit provided the topic is different.

 4991-4993 Special Problems Special Problems provides the student with the opportunity to conduct independent study and research related to a specific problem or project in a field of study.
-Approval of the academic dean and chief academic officer must be obtained prior to enrollment.
+Approval of the Chief Academic Officer or designee must be obtained prior to enrollment.
 This course may be repeated for credit provided the topic is different.